Yangsta911/email-service/README.md

 ## Development
 1. Fork/Clone
 1. Install dependencies - `npm install`
-1. Test - `npm test`
+1. Test - `npm run test`
 1. Build - `npm run build`
+1. Lint - `npm run lint`

+Note: some of the tests are marked as xit, as these tests are accessing the backend which should not be run as part of the standard alone unit tests.

 ## Deployment
-Note: use node8.10 as this is the version lambda supports
+Note: use node8.10 as this is the version lambda supports.

+Make sure you have aws cli installed, and configured correctly.

 1. Create a lambda function manully via AWS protal, and specify the lambda source is from a S3 bucket, e.g. s3://${bucketname}/emailservice.zip
 1. export 2 enviroment